 Our team combed through the sea of available HD antenna models and, using our combined 50 years of A/V industry experience, found the best of the best.
 We think most people will be very happy with the Mohu Releaf, but we recognize it won’t be right for everyone.
 Our list of five alternatives — including one outdoor antenna just in case — will all help you get crystal-clear HD programming, and each has its own unique strength.
 Once you’ve made your choice, our antenna installation guide will make setup a breeze.
-And if you want to be able to save broadcasts for later, don’t forget to peruse our favorite over-the-air DVRs as well.
+Your next stop — if you’re not going to connect your antenna directly to your TV — is our best OTA receivers roundup.

 Editor’s note: Not everyone lives in a neighborhood ripe for antenna viewing, so we recommend taking a look at TV Fool’s TV Signal Analysis tool or a similar site to find out which channels are available in your area before you buy.